 What Is The Lettuce Grow Farmstand?

 Essentially, it’s a self-sustaining garden option that allows for easy year-round growth of organic vegetables.
-With a hydroponic system, it’s an incredibly low-maintenance way to grow your own vegetables.
+With a hydroponic system, it’s a more eco-friendly, beginner friendly way to enjoy gardening.

 How Much Does It Cost To Start?